Consistent SDNs through Network State Fuzzing: Prototype and Evaluation

 \subsection{\system Performance}

 Figure~\ref{fig:plots} illustrates the cumulative distribution function (CDF) of the Type-p and Type-a faults detected in the four different experimental topologies with the parameters mentioned in Table~\ref{tab:sta}.
 As expected, in a grid 16-switch topology with 60k rules and 75k paths, \system takes only 25 seconds to detect 50\% of the faults and 105 seconds to detect all of the faults in case of sampling rate 1/100 and polling interval of 1 second (left in Figure~\ref{fig:plots}).
 For the same sampling rate of 1/100, in the case of 4-ary fat-tree topology with 20 switches containing 100k rules and 75k paths, \system detects 50\% of the faults in 40 seconds and all faults in 160 seconds.
-Since the production traffic was replayed at 10\textsuperscript{6} pps in parallel with the fuzz traffic replayed at 1000 pps, the Type-p faults in the production traffic header space (35\% of total faults) were detected faster in a maximum time of 24 seconds for all four topologies as compared to the Type-a faults (65\% of total faults) in the fuzz traffic header space which were detected in a maximum time of 420 seconds\footnote{\system is independent of the topology symmetry and thus, it performs similarly in asymmetrical topologies.
-We removed certain links in the four experimental topologies however, the detection and localization performance remained unaffected.}.
+Since the production traffic was replayed at 10\textsuperscript{6} pps in parallel with the fuzz traffic replayed at 1000 pps, the Type-p faults in the production traffic header space (35\% of total faults) were detected faster in a maximum time of 24 seconds for all four topologies as compared to the Type-a faults (65\% of total faults) in the fuzz traffic header space which were detected in a maximum time of 420 seconds.
 As the experiment was conducted ten times, the time taken is the mean of the ten values to detect a fault pertaining to a packet header space.
 We omitted confidence intervals as they are small after 10 runs.
 In all cases, the detection time difference was marginal. \\